AutomateThePlanet/Bellatrix-Documentation/docs/general-information/installation-macos.md

 Installation Steps
 -------------------------------------

 There are not snippets, item or project templates for [**Visual Studio Code**](https://code.visualstudio.com/).
-The way you create Bellatrix project is through CLI.
+The way you create BELLATRIX project is through CLI.

 Before you can create a new project, you need to install the template first.